sbarranco/event-tickets/README.md

 ---

+## How to Extend the Styling

+1. **Add a New Global Variable**:

+   - Define the variable in `_variables.scss` for reuse across the application.

+2. **Add a New Component Style**:

+   - Create a new SCSS file for the component (e.g., `my-component.component.scss`).
+   - Use BEM methodology to structure the styles.

+3. **Update Global Layout**:
+   - Modify `_layout.scss` to add or update global layout styles.

+---

 ## Conclusion

-This project demonstrates a scalable and maintainable architecture using Angular.
 By adopting **Domain-Driven Design (DDD)** and **reactive programming principles**, the application is well-suited for growth and easy to maintain.
 Each module is self-contained, ensuring a clean separation of concerns and reducing dependencies.

 Feel free to explore the codebase and reach out if you have any questions!
 Thanks Silvia